 Who’s it good for?

-- People who stay at Starwood hotels, such as Sheraton, W, Westin, Four Points, and Le Meridien
+- People who stay at Starwood hotels, including chains such as Sheraton, W, Westin, Four Points, and Le Meridien

 - People who want to redeem points for airline miles: 20,000 Starpoints is equivalent to 25,000 airline miles for most airlines in the U.S. (points are worth less for United Airlines).
 Here’s a list of airline partners redeemable for Starwood points.